 You will need to select courses to the value of 120 credits from Part A and Part B of the Schedule of the Graduate Diploma.

 You need to select courses to the value of 120 credits at 200, 300 or 400-level from the wide range of courses for the Bachelor of Design (Hons).
-You can design your own course of study choosing from courses in fields as diverse as fashion, industrial design, photography, and spatial design with the approval of the Programme Leaders.
+Endorsement available are fashion design, industrial design, photography, spatial design, textile design and visual communication design.

 198. Industrial Design